awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ## Unload VENUE Using Temporary Credentials<a name="unload-venue-using-temporary-credentials"></a>

 You can limit the access users have to your data by using temporary security credentials\.
-Temporary security credentials provide enhanced security because they have short life spans and cannot be reused after they expire\.
+Temporary security credentials provide enhanced security because they have short life spans and can't be reused after they expire\.
 A user who has these temporary security credentials can access your resources only until the credentials expire\.
 For more information, see [Temporary Security Credentials](copy-usage_notes-access-permissions.md#r_copy-temporary-security-credentials) in the usage notes for the COPY command\.

 The following example unloads the LISTING table using temporary credentials: